top of page

 What is a Wearable Artificial Kidney?

-GFR90 is commercializing a wearable dialyzer which will be used to continuously perform the function of the kidney.
-Essentially, this is an ambulatory dialysis device worn like a vest which corrects blood and fluid volume levels to closer to normal levels continuously as it is worn.
+GFR90 is commercializing a wearable artificial kidney which will continuously perform the function of the kidney.
+Essentially, this is an ambulatory dialysis device worn like a vest in it's current iteration which corrects fluid volume levels to closer to normal levels continuously as it is worn, like a healthy kidney would.
 Reducing fluid volume and toxin levels will lead to improved quality and length of life.

-We have developed an ambulatory dialyzer which allows a patient to be dialyzed as they move about.
-This means that the patient can be dialyzing while attending a ball game, vacuuming their home, or dining out.
-This freedom, in addition to the direct health effects from near continuous dialysis, will be the keys to this product’s success.
+The solution is simple: continuous or near-continuous dialysis which mimics the work of healthy kidneys by reducing fluid.
+So, we have developed an ambulatory dialyzer which allows a patient to be dialyzed as they move about.
+This means that the patient can be dialyzing while attending a ball game, driving their car, or relaxing in the backyard.

 bottom of page